7 Icebreaker Games for the Classroom

 Grab some of your classroom puzzles and split the pieces up randomly into bags (i.e., each bag might have 5-6 pieces from different puzzles).
 Put your students into small groups and give them a bag of mixed puzzle pieces.
 Ask them to work together to solve the puzzle.
 Soon enough, they will realise that they need to work as a class to put the puzzle together.

 Ask students to fill out a short questionnaire about themselves secretly.
 Put them all in a hat and then during lesson breaks, before and after lunch or at the end of the day, randomly choose a few slips to share.
 The students need to listen to the facts and try and guess the mystery classmate.
-Find a FREE template for this game here.

 4. Lucky Dip Questions

-Alternatively, you can play this game with a ball that has different questions written on it.
+Alternatively, you can play this icebreaker game with a ball that has different questions written on it.
 Students throw the ball to each other and answer the first question they can read.

 Give each student a piece of paper (it is fun if you have a few different colours).
 Ask students to write an interesting fact about themselves on the piece of paper and fold it into a paper plane.